 While it’s possible to save $100+ by getting a cheap tent, something will fail far too soon.
 A zipper will break, letting mosquitos eat you alive while you try to hide in your tent.
 A pole will snap, forcing a trail-side fix.
 The floor will leak, giving you a cold, wet miserable night.
 The fly will leak, giving you a cold, wet miserable night.
 The weight will start to hurt your back.

 I usually recommend that backpackers invest in an intermediate quality tent, spending between $200 and $300.
 If you’re really serious or have the funds, splurge on a super light high-quality tent.
-Case in point?
-The Big Agnes Copper Spur UL tent series is hard to beat in all sizes.
-It will last for years and years.
+Check out our guide to the 10 Best Backpacking Tents 2017 to learn more.

 When you go backpacking, remember that you’ll be visiting places you may never return to, and having a comfortable experience while you’re there is a smart investment in not only your money, but your time.